Is STRIBILD right for you?

 Let your healthcare provider know if you:

-- Have liver problems, including hepatitis virus infection
+- Have or have had liver problems, including hepatitis virus infection

 - Have any other medical conditions